Editor's Note: This story was originally published on February 1, 2018, and has been updated to include new scams targeting consumers.

-What a year it's been—almost six months into 2018 and there's already 22,704 scams added to the Better Business Bureau (BBB) Scam Tracker℠ and counting.
-That is good news, sort of, because last year at the same time there were already 27,989 scams found.
+What a year it's been... ten months into 2018, and there are already 37,926 scams added to the Better Business Bureau (BBB) Scam Tracker℠—and counting.
+That is bad news because last year at the same time there were 36,869 scams found.

-Many of the same scams are repeated each year, often driven by financial life moments such as taxes, holiday shopping, and utility scams.
-Also, identity thieves and scammers often try new twists on old scams that worked in the past.
+Fraudsters often repeat their favorite scams, which are often driven by major financial life moments such as taxes and holiday shopping.
+Identity thieves and scammers often try new twists on old scams that worked in the past.

 So far this year, a number of different and new scams have made the news, listed here in alphabetical order:

 The criminal then instructs you to purchase prepaid gift cards in the amount of the sale and share the prepaid codes.
-You're usually told you'll receive the vehicle in a couple days.
-Then you don't hear back from them again you're left without your money and still in need of a car.
+You're usually told you'll receive the vehicle in a couple of days, but victims never hear from the scammers again.

 Death Threat Hoax

-The FBI came out warning consumers about death threats being made through emails that state "I will be short.
+The FBI has warned consumers about death threats being made through emails that state "I will be short.
 I've got an order to kill you."

 The email then demands money or bitcoin as a payout from the email recipients.
 Other versions of the scam could state that a "hitman has been hired to kill" them.
 This scam is very aggressive and threatening in nature to convince people that they have to pay or else.